rails/rails/guides/source/caching_with_rails.md

 By default, caching is *enabled* in development mode with [`:memory_store`](#activesupport-cache-memorystore).

-Rails also provides the rails command `dev:cache` to easily toggle Action Controller caching on/off.
+This doesn't apply to Action Controller caching, which is disabled by default.

+To enable Action Controller caching Rails provides the `bin/rails dev:cache` command.

 ```bash
 $ bin/rails dev:cache